pperone/neighborhoodmap/README.md

 # NorthPointe Plaza Guide | Spokane
-A guide to the businesses in the north Spokane neighborhood.
-This interactive map can be filtered through the search field and, by clicking each marker on the map, the Google StreetView for that business is shown.
+A guide to the businesses in north Spokane.
+This interactive map can be filtered through the search field and, by clicking each marker on the map, the Google StreetView image and information for that business is shown.

 ## About
 This project was created for Udacity's Fullstack Nanodegree.
 It was developed using Knockout.js and GoogleMaps APIs, aside from HTML and CSS.